Medical questions & health advice by board certified doctors

-"Will chin correction surgery help my sagging face?
+"Will chin correction surgery help my sagging face?"

 I don't think my chin is ncessarily the problem but I am told I have a weak chin.

 However if you do have a small chin, and you agree with that and want to change it, then absolutely there are different types of procedures/implants that can be done to give a more pronounced chin.
 As for whether a chin implant with improve the sagging of your face...the short answer is probably not.
 Again I would need to examine your face closely in order to discuss what I thought was going on in terms of the sagging and what different procedures are an option for you.
 If you truly have sagging, and that is the most worrisome part of your face that you want fixed (and not necessarily your chin), then a face lift may be a better option for you.
 I might add that commonly chin augmentation is done at the time of face lift, but the implant doesn't really address the sagging.
 It sounds like you need to have a consultation with a facial plastics surgeon.
 Hope this helps.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.